voidsy-gmbh/pyThermoNDT/README.md

 Setting up a development environment is required before contributing.
 2 Options are described below:

 ### Option 1: Using UV / Pip (Recommended)
-Setting up the development environment using UV/Pip is recommended as it is faster and more lightweight than Conda:
+Setting up the development environment using uv / Pip is recommended as it is faster and more lightweight than Conda:

 To set up the venv run the following command in the root directory of the repository:
 ```
 uv venv
 uv pip install -e .[dev]
 ```
 This will create a new virtual environment called `venv` with all the necessary dependencies installed.
 It will also install pyThermoNDT in development mode.
 This means that changes to the source code will immediately be reflected in the environment without having to reinstall the package every time.
 For more information on development mode see the [setuptools documentation](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).

-Use Select Interpreter in VSCode to select the venv as the interpreter for the workspace.
-This will allow VSCode to use the venv for running the code and provide proper code completion.
+* **VSCode Setup:** Use 'Select Interpreter' in VSCode to choose venv for running the code and enabling proper autocompletion.

 If you dont want to use uv, you can also do the same thing with pip (though pip is much slower than uv):
 ```